-Online forms are a great way to get feedback from your audience, sell products to your customers when there’s no clear price point, get signups for your events and a lot more besides.
-To help you create you create forms for your projects we’ve shortlisted the best online form builders.
+Online forms are a great way to get feedback from your audience, sell products to your customers when there’s no clear price point, get signups for your events, and a lot more besides.
+To help you create forms for your projects we’ve shortlisted the best online form builders.

 It’s a long post.
-To keep things organised you can find a short review about each of the online form builders below the table.
+To keep things organized you can find a short review about each of the online form builders below the table.

 |Software||Starting From||Best Thing About It||Biggest Problem|